Wild Wild West: Music

 The orchestral film score, including its main theme, was composed and conducted by Elmer Bernstein, a veteran of many Western film scores such as The Magnificent Seven.
 The score mainly follows the Western genre's symphonic tradition, while at times also acknowledging the film's anachronistic playfulness by employing a more contemporary music style with notable rock percussion and electronic organ.
-The score also briefly incorporates Richard Markowitz's theme from the original television series in one cue (uncredited in the film and not included on the album); ironically, this was one of the film's few elements that were faithful to the series, which also did not credit Markowitz for the theme.
+The score also briefly incorporates Richard Markowitz's theme from the original television series in one cue, which was uncredited in the film and not included on the score's album; ironically, this was one of the film's few elements that were faithful to the series, which also did not credit Markowitz for the theme.
 Additional parts of the score were composed by Bernstein's son Peter, while his daughter Emilie served as one of the orchestrators and producers.

-Like most of his films during this period, Will Smith recorded a hip hop song based on the film's plot, also titled "Wild Wild West".
+Like most of his films during this period, Will Smith recorded a hip-hop song based on the film's plot, also titled "Wild Wild West".
 "Wild Wild West" was a number-one hit on the U.S. pop charts, though it also won a Golden Raspberry Award for Worst Original Song.
 It was produced by Rob Fusari, who lifted a sample from Stevie Wonder's 1976 hit "I Wish".
 The song also features guest vocals from R&B group Dru Hill, and was a star-making vehicle for Dru Hill lead singer Sisqó.
-Old-school rapper Kool Moe Dee had previously recorded a "Wild Wild West" single of his own in 1987, to which he re-performs the chorus from his old "Wild Wild West" as the chorus of this new "Wild Wild West".
-A performance of the song by Smith, Dee, Dru Hill, and Sisqo at the 1999 MTV Movie Awards also included Wonder performing a reprise of the chorus on piano.
+Old-school rapper Kool Moe Dee had previously recorded a "Wild Wild West" single of his own in 1987, and he reperformed the chorus from his "Wild Wild West" as the chorus of Smith's "Wild Wild West".
+A performance of the song by Smith, Dee, Dru Hill and Sisqo at the 1999 MTV Movie Awards also included Wonder performing a reprise of the chorus on piano.